idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 ### List of subjects… | List of clients…
 Clicking these buttons lets you select a TXT file which contains a list a subjects or clients that you will the be able to apply as metadata to your projects, glossaries and termbases.
 Once the file is specified, it will be used by CT until you set another file.

-*Suggestion: You can create a “Subjects-clients” folder within cafetran/resources folder, and then a separate “clients” and “subjects” text file.*
+*Suggestion: You can create a “Subjects-clients” folder within cafetran/resources folder, and then a separate “clients” and “subjects” text file (This is on Windows and GNU/Linux.
+On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
+The folder can be found in /Contents/Java/resources).*

 <!---Modification: could CafeTran have such a folder and such a txt file already populated?--->